Legalisation of drugs: A debate

 James Brokenshire, former Minister for Crime Prevention, explains why the Home Office keeps drugs illegal.

-“Drugs are illegal in almost every country in the world because they are dangerous, both to those who take them and the wider community.
-As a Home Office minister, it’s my responsibility to help protect the public from the very damaging health and social harms we know drugs cause.
+“Drugs are illegal in almost every country in the world because they are dangerous, both for those who take them and for the wider community.
+As a Home Office minister, it’s my responsibility to help protect the public from the very real health and social problems that drugs cause.

-The majority of people don’t take drugs – decriminalisation would send out the wrong message, especially to our young people, that it was somehow ‘alright’ to take drugs.
-Our aim is to support people – especially young people – to steer clear of drugs, not to encourage people to take them.
+The majority of people don’t take drugs – decriminalisation would send out the wrong message, specifically to our young people.
+It would tell them that it was somehow ‘alright’ to take drugs.
+Our aim is to support people, especially young people, in steering clear of drugs.

-If such drugs were to become legally available they would become easier to access and levels of supply and use would rise significantly, along with the associated harms and cost to individuals and society.
+Not only this, but if hard drugs were to become legally available they would become easier to access and levels of supply and demand would rise significantly, along with the associated harms and cost to individuals and society.”

-Drugs are harmful to health, whatever their purity and dosage; this is why the Government takes legislative steps to reduce their availability in order to protect public health.
-Those who seek to use them already place themselves in harm’s way.
-It’s also naive to think that a system of regulated supply would eliminate the crimes committed by organised career criminals.
-Such criminals would simply seek new sources of illicit revenue through crime, not least in illicit drug supply and trafficking amid the increase in demand that would follow decriminalisation.
+Firstly, Drugs are harmful to health, whatever their purity and dosage; that is why the Government takes legislative steps to reduce their availability.
+Those who seek to use them already place themselves in harm’s way; we shouldn’t be helping them do that.
+If legalisation took place, they would simply seek new sources of illicit revenue through crime.

-Secondly, the UK’s drug laws provide the opportunity for the criminal justice system to offer problem drug users interventions, like the treatment of their addiction, alongside support to address things such as mental health and family issues.
-This can have a positive effect in reducing drug misuse and related crime, and make a real difference to the quality of life of these individuals and their communities.
+Secondly, the UK’s drug laws provide the opportunity for the criminal justice system to offer interventions for addicts, like addiction treatment, alongside support to address things such as mental health and family issues.
+This can have a positive effect in reducing drug addiction and related crime.
+It can even make a real difference to the quality of life of these individuals and their communities.”

-However, the way these substances are regulated is embedded in historical tradition and a tolerance of responsible consumption.
+What’s more, the way substances such as alcohol are regulated is embedded in historical tradition and a tolerance of responsible consumption.
 The licensing controls on these substances remain acceptable to the vast majority of people.
 The way we regulate alcohol and tobacco therefore remains distinct from the way we control illicit drugs.

 Our view is that the UK’s drugs policy has not failed.
-For the past four decades our drugs laws have served us well, limiting the demand and supply of all drugs and reducing the harm caused to dependent users and society.”
+For the past four decades our drug laws have served us well.
+It has limited the demand and supply of all drugs and reducing the harm caused to dependent users and society.”

 Next Steps